 If you distinguish between “state” and “people”, the phrase “warrior state” makes sense for the USA.

-• I recommend a reading of this work by Randolph Bourne, written as the US was in the process of being propagandized into the Great War.
+I recommend a reading of this work by Randolph Bourne, written as the US was in the process of being propagandized into the Great War.
 It was a chapter in an unfinished book being penned by Mr. Bourne.
 This section, here from the website of antiwardotcom, entitled War Is the Health of the State, lays out an understanding of the how and the why as The State exploits the motivations of the masses to achieve societal conformiry to its perceived interests.
-Even though written more than a century ago, it still contains many insights of value to the understanding of the place of, and value to, the governments of republican states of the instigation and maintenance of wars.
+Even though written more than a century ago, it still contains many insights of value to the understanding of… Read more »

 — Randolph Bourne ca. 1918